As a 30-year Labor and Delivery RN, I share advice to help women live their best life through child-bearing years and beyond.

 12. We Don't Care If You Poop

-14. We Love Being the Bad Guy
+14. We Love Being the Bad Guys

 15. You May Need a C-Section

-6. You had a C-section prior and your uterine scare puts you at an increased risk of uterine rupture, a life-threatening condition.
+6. You had a C-section prior, and your uterine scare puts you at an increased risk of uterine rupture, a life-threatening condition.

-16. You Will Not Have Milk Right Away
+16. You Won't Have Milk Right Away

 This content is for informational purposes only and does not substitute for formal and individualized diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed medical professional.
 Do not stop or alter your current course of treatment.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.